sarah-mclaughlin/docs/docs/message-board-tutorial.md

 ```
 For information on the above code visit the [__Apollo React docs__](https://s3.amazonaws.com/apollo-docs-1.x/index.html).
 We note that these are not the latest version of the Apollo React docs and are working to update this.

-Now we need to link up the __Form__(form.md) child components with the above actions.
-To do this we go to each __InputText__(inputtext.md) configuration `Events` and add an 'onChange' event.
+Now we need to link up the __Form__ child components with the above actions.
+To do this we go to each __InputText__ configuration `Events` and add an 'onChange' event.
 Insert the following code into the `Event Handler` which will open into a new tab.

 ```
 export default function eventHandler(event) {